 About the Program

 - Maintain, repair, and fine-tune a wide range of vehicles alongside ASE Master Technicians in a full-service automotive center

 - Optimize performance of foreign, domestic, and alternative fuel vehicles in a high-tech precision industry

 - Troubleshoot complex systems using professional diagnostic and repair equipment

-The Automotive Service Technician Diploma program prepares students to perform automotive repairs in the following areas: engine repair and diagnosis, cooling system, emission control, computer systems, fuel injection, engine performance maintenance, air conditioning and automatic transmission/transaxle.
+The Automotive Service Technician Diploma program prepares students to perform automotive repairs in the following areas: engine repair and diagnosis, cooling system, emission control, computer systems, fuel injection, engine performance maintenance, air conditioning, and automatic transmission/transaxle.
 Students perform various tasks according to the NATEF task list.
 An emphasis is placed on the development of quality work habits and ethics.
-The program is structured consisting of classroom lecture, lab, and live, shop work.
-Students will also be prepared to take the ASE certification tests in the following areas: engine repair, engine performance, heating and air conditioning and automatic transmission/transaxle.
+The program is structured consisting of classroom lectures, labs, and live shop work.
+Students will also be prepared to take the ASE certification tests in the following areas: engine repair, engine performance, heating, and air conditioning, and automatic transmission/transaxle.